youlgrave-ypres/youlgrave-ypres.github.io/README.md

 ## Editing

 This is a standard github pages site.
-The content is all in the `index.markdown` file.
+Edit the content in the various folders.